 The Colonial Theater Marquee in better times, downtown Laconia, N.H., summer 1966 (Dean Dexter Polaroid photo)

-City of Laconia Partners to Purchase Landmark Colonial Theater
+City of Laconia Partners to Purchase and Restore Landmark Colonial Theater

 Announced June 15, 2015